 The nearest train station is at Bodorgan, on the main line to Holyhead.
 It’s a request stop with very limited facilities – but none the less lovely for that.
 It is about four miles away from Newborough village and about two miles from Malltraeth and the cob.
 There is a footpath which is meant to follow alongside the railway line towards Malltraeth, but a better bet is to walk along the lanes (turn right out of the station, then right across the railway bridge and left at the road end) through the village of Hermon and pick up the Anglesey Coastal Path from there.

 Newborough Village has various retail and service providers, including: a shop, a pub, a part-time public library (in the Prichard Jones Institute), chip shop and a cafe – The Red Squirrel.
-There is a mobile Post Office van that stops outside the P J Institute for a few hours each week (Mon, Tues and Thurs 9.00am – 10.00am and then moves up to Rhodfa Meyrick until 10.30am on the same days (Post Office info available from 01248 362744).
+There is a mobile Post Office van that stops outside the P J Institute on Mondays, Tuesdays and Thursdays between 9.00am – 10.00am and then moves up to Rhodfa Meyrick until 10.30am on the same days (Post Office info available from 01248 362744).
 There was a library in the Prichard Jones Institute, but the Council closed it.
 Now a mobile library calls at the PJ Institute once a month on a Friday between 10.00am and 11.00am.

 There are several caravan sites in and around the Newborough.
 Awelfryn (the one on the way to the forest toll) and White Lodge (on the road in from Dwyran and owned by the same family as Awelfryn) both have pitches for tents too.
 The White Lodge site is also the location of The Marram Grass cafe.
 Only very slightly further away is Ty Croes campsite on the outskirts of Dwyran – it has the added advantage of a vineyard which produces some lovely wines:)